deviousasti/add-to-vcxproj/Readme.md

 It appends all changes to a new `ItemGroup` in the project file, so that git diffs are more manageable.

 It works both on `.vcxproj` and `.vcxproj.filters`.
-If a file was manually moved under a particular filter that isn't touched, unless the file itself has moved.
+If a file was manually moved under a particular filter, then it will not be touched, unless the file itself has been moved.

 All paths are written relative to the project file.